daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. **Add sonic Mach no. (for next version).** Test here, then on one week in Rāpoi.
-Using this small submission script, talk to Brendan about the openmpi issue.
-Module purge and create a new virtual environment to try and clean things up, then talk to Brendan if needed.
-Haven't set a env variable or edited .bashrc.
-    - For total speed V0/vtp (Ms)
-    - For fluctuations dv/vtp (MsT)
-    - V0/va(Ma)
-    - dv/va (MaT)
 2. Finalise pipeline diagram, add to repo
 3. Clean repo
 4. Upload latest version to GitHub, create new release on Zenodo **and update text accordingly?**